 Is pineapple good for digestion?
 Yes!
 And, believe it or not, this tasty fruit has so many other untapped benefits for your overall health as well.
 For starters, pineapples have a surplus of antioxidants.
 These are great for balancing out the free radicals inside the body.
 But there’s so much more to pineapples than meets the eye!

 Pineapples have an amazing nutritional value.
 They’re loaded with vitamins, minerals, fiber, and an amazing enzyme called Bromelain – but more on that later.
 In this blog, we’re talking about all things pineapple, including whether or not it’s good for your digestion and other pineapple health benefits.

-What is a Pineapple?
+What Kind of Fruit Is a Pineapple?

 Is Pineapple Good for Digestion?

 Pineapple is good for digestion because of bromelain, fiber, and water.
 Pineapples are awesome for helping with constipation, promoting regularity, and supporting a healthy digestive tract.
 Bromelain especially can reduce bloating, gas, and cramping by lessening the inflammation in the digestive tract.
 Also, it breaks down proteins to assist in the digestive process.

 That’s why it’s one of our key ingredients in Digestivi-T. Improving your digestive enzymes and getting the probiotic support you need has never been this easy.
 Give Digestivi-T a try today and have easier bowel movements.